Find Affordable College Courses

 128 Yearly Graduations

-Pace University - New York comes in at #15 on our list of the most popular colleges offering master's degrees in IS.
+The 15th most popular school in the country for is majors who are seeking their master's degree is Pace University - New York.
 Roughly 12,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $46,978 per year, while in-state graduate students, on average, pay $33,000 per year.
-For the 2020-2021 academic year, 128 master's degrees were handed out to IS majors at Pace University.
-Around 20% of these students were from an underrepresented racial-ethnic group, and 45% were women.
+The average in-state tuition for full-time undergraduates is $49,550 per year, while in-state graduate students, on average, pay $28,091 per year.
+During the most recent year for which we have data, 128 people received their master's degree in is from Pace University.
+Around 5% of these students were from an underrepresented racial-ethnic group, and 36% were women.
+Those who complete their master's degree in is at Pace University - New York make a median salary of 71,873.

 #17